imranpollob/code-ui/data/blog/maximum-consecutive-sum-of-length-k-coding-solution.md

 ---
 ### Question

-Find the maximum consecutive sum from an array  with given length k.
+Find the maximum consecutive sum from an array with a given length k.

-### Solution
+### Solution One:

+The first method is just using a brute-force method.

 ```python
 def max_sum(arr, k):